 We have the corny barn – a giant barn filled with dry corn kernels to play in, kind of like a corn swimming pool.

-There’s the slides made from the drainage pipe, a train made from old barrels, and a real working old-fashioned windmill that pumps water into our pond.
+There are the slides made from the drainage pipe, a train made from old barrels, and a real working old-fashioned windmill that pumps water into our pond.

 One of our most popular activities is the apple cannons.